thomas-samuel/C_Son_Paper_mill-Report/README.md

 ## Impact

 The analysis demonstrated how **structured data cleaning + applied economic reasoning** can directly inform business strategy.
-The recommended changes led to an estimated **4% increase in profitability**, highlighting the value of data-driven decision-making in manufacturing and supply chains.
+The recommended changes led to **~4% increase in profitability**, highlighting the value of data-driven decision-making in manufacturing and supply chains.